Being a good neighbor is the right thing to do and it’s part of what prepares you to be an engaged citizen when you leave the University of Minnesota.

 Southeast Seniors: helps seniors stay in their homes in the SE Mpls area and needs volunteers for yard care, help at home, rides and visits with local senior citizens.

-SE Library: your local public library at the corner of 4th St SE and 13th Ave SE offers great programming as well as study spaces for you or your small group to work on presentations, practice and more.
-Open Tuesdays, Thursdays and Saturdays currently.
+Arvonne Fraser Library: your local public library at the corner of 4th St SE and 13th Ave SE offers great programming as well as study spaces and maker spaces for you or your small group to work on presentations, practice and more.
+Open Monday/Wednesdays/Fridays/Saturdays from 9am - 5pm and Tuesdays/Thursdays from 12pm-8pm.

 Minneapolis Police Department: Meet your Crime Prevention Specialist and get involved in the 2nd Precinct Advisory Council to learn more about crime trends near your home.